Dirac Algebra Formalism for Two Higgs Doublet Models: the One-Loop Effective Potential: Introduction

 To unambiguously identify all the global symmetries of the 2HDM potential, one must utilise the so-called covariant bilinear formalism, introduced in~\cite{Maniatis:2006fs,Nishi:2006tg,Ivanov:2006yq}.
 In this formalism, one maps covariantly the four scalar-doublet bilinears, $\phi^\dagger_i\phi_j$ (with $i,j=1,2$), to the four-vector~\cite{Ivanov:2007de}: $r^\mu \equiv \mbox{\boldmath $\phi$}^\dagger \sigma^\mu \mbox{\boldmath $\phi$}$, where $\mbox{\boldmath $\phi$} = (\phi_1\,, \phi_2)^{\sf T}$ and $\sigma^\mu = ({\bf 1}_2\,, \mbox{\boldmath $\sigma$})$ is the Pauli four-vector.
 Hence, SL(2,$\mathbb{C})$ or SU(2) reparameterisations of the field-space vector $\mbox{\boldmath $\phi$}$ get translated into~O(1,3) or SO(3) rotations of the four-vector $r^\mu$ in the bilinear field space.
-In this bilinear field-space, the 2HDM potential has a covariant quadratic form in powers of $r^\mu$, which becomes easier to identify the 6 U(1)$_Y$-invariant global symmetries as proper and improper subgroups of SO(3)~\cite{Ivanov:2007de,Ferreira:2009wh}.
-However, to identify the remaining 7 custodial symmetries, the above formalism requires a non-trivial extension~\cite{Battye:2011jj,Pilaftsis:2011ed}, where the field space needs to be enlarged to ${\bf \Phi}$ that includes the hypercharge-conjugate fields $\widetilde{\phi}_i = i\sigma^2 \phi^*_i$, as we will see in Section~\ref{sec:Dirac}.
+In this bilinear field-space, the 2HDM potential can be written in a covariant quadratic form in powers of $r^\mu$, by means of which it becomes easier to identify the 6 U(1)$_Y$-invariant global symmetries as proper and improper subgroups of SO(3)~\cite{Ivanov:2007de,Ferreira:2009wh}.
+However, to identify the remaining 7 custodial symmetries, the above formalism requires a non-trivial extension~\cite{Battye:2011jj,Pilaftsis:2011ed}, where the field space needs to be enlarged to ${\bf \Phi}$ that includes the hypercharge-conjugate fields $\widetilde{\phi}_i = i\sigma^2 \phi^*_i$, as we will see in more detail in Section~\ref{sec:Dirac}.

 Going beyond the classical approximation, the efficiency of the covariant bilinear formalism and its practicality have not been investigated so far in adequate detail.
 Although encouraging multi-loop calculations have appeared in the recent literature~\cite{Bednyakov:2018cmx} that include the one-loop effective potential~\cite{Cao:2022rgh,Cao:2023kgq}, a fully O(1,3)-covariant approach that takes into account\- the quantum effects from the complete 2HDM Lagrangian is still lacking.
 The existence of such an approach would be useful to better examine the origin of the Renormalization Group~(RG) invariants observed in~\cite{Ferreira:2023dke}, or other related methods based on {\em reduction equations} of the 2HDM~\cite{Pech:2023bjm}.
 Moreover, going beyond the Born approximation will provide an intuitive information\- about the breaking of symmetries in classically scale-invariant 2HDMs~\cite{Lee:2012jn,Eichten:2022vys}, or even allow to determine with greater precision the evolution decay rates of topological defects, caused by symmetry-violating terms induced at loop level.